-In January 2006 Life Support Technology LST B.V., a former distributor of our products in Europe, filed an action against us in Den Bosch, Netherlands and in February, 2006 LST also filed an action against our subsidiary, AtriCure Europe, B.V. in The Hague, Netherlands in the Kort Geding (a summary injunction proceeding wherein preliminary relief is demanded).
+In January 2006 Life Support Technology LST B.V., a former distributor of our products in Europe, filed an action against us in Den Bosch, Netherlands and in February 2006 LST also filed an action against our subsidiary, AtriCure Europe, B.V. in The Hague, Netherlands in the Kort Geding (a summary injunction proceeding wherein preliminary relief is demanded).
 On March 28, 2006, the case against our subsidiary was summarily dismissed.
 On July 19, 2006, we presented an "Incidental Statement" arguing that the court before which the case is currently pending does not have jurisdiction over the matter and, even if such court should conclude that it does indeed have jurisdiction, such court should stay the proceedings in such case until the case pending in the United States relating to such matter has been decided.
-We expect that a decision with respect to this jurisdiction question will be issued no later than January 2007.
+The Court has scheduled a hearing on the jurisdictional issue for December 5, 2006.